IvesWang/JLog/README.md

  ## Note
 ```
-At begin,I want to use annotation processor+custom lint to make it more intelligent,
+In the begining,I want to use annotation processor+custom lint to make it more intelligent,
 simplified the caller's parameters,but it's unable to get the variable's name passed on method,
 also unable to get the length of a list during compile time, no way, had to use such a stupid plan.